webplatform/docs-wpd/Editors_Guide/step_6_author_or_upload_new_content/index.md

 ===Get additional information about how templates work=== This wiki uses templates to format and standardize page content.
-Although it is not necessary for contributing, you can get the granular details of how templates work.
+Although it is not necessary for contributing, you can get the granular details about how the wiki works behind the scenes.
-* If you want to delve into how the templates work and learn how the wiki works behind the scenes, check out the [[WPD:Implementation_Patterns| Implementation Patterns page]].
+* If you want to delve into how the templates work, check out the [[WPD:Implementation_Patterns| Implementation Patterns page]].